gbeced/pyalgotrade/doc/googleappengine.rst

     Uploading task queue entries.

 This basic application that you just uploaded includes the RSI2 strategy from the tutorial section.
-You should now be able to browse your application in http://pyalgotrade-tutorial.appspot.com/, but you won't be able to queue a new execution for the sample strategy (**strategies.rsi2.Strategy**) because you need to upload some bars first.

 Next, you'll download 3 years of daily bars for 'Dow Jones Industrial Average': ::